xing5/blog/source/_posts/Implement-a-Flume-Deserializer-Plugin-to-Import-XML-Files.md

 ---

-1 Background
+Background
 ----------
 [Flume](https://flume.apache.org/) is an open-source Apache project, it is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
 This article shows how to import XML Files with Flume, including the development of a deserializer plugin and the corresponding configurations of Flume.
-We are using Flume 1.5.0 integrated with MapR.
+We are using Flume 1.5.0 integrated in MapR.

 The secenario is that XML files are sychronized to a directory periodically, we need to config a **Spooling Directory Source** to load these XML files into Flume.

-2 Implement a Flume Deserializer
+Implement a Flume Deserializer
 ------------------------------
 The default deserializer of Flume's **Spooling Directory Source** is `LineDeserializer`, which simply parses each line as an Flume event.
 In our case, we need to implement a deserializer for XML files based on the structure.

 <!-- more -->

-### 2.1 Programming Environment
+### Programming Environment
 I prefer [Gradle](http://www.gradle.org/docs/current/userguide/installation.html) as the build automation and Eclispe as the IDE for java programming.
 Make sure you have them installed.

 1\.
 Create a folder for the project and create a **_build.gradle_** file using the template below.